1995parham-learning/fastapi101/README.md

 For using database, you can use [`sqlmodel`](https://github.com/tiangolo/sqlmodel) which is the FastAPI friend.
 After switching to the database, you can update tests based on [manual](https://fastapi.tiangolo.com/advanced/testing-database/).

+When you have the backend API, you need to have a way to communicate the API with your frontend team.
+I can suggest two solutions here, [Postman](https://www.postman.com/) and [Swagger](https://swagger.io/) but which one prefered by you?

+If you want to write this project with your partner, how did you do that?

 ## How to run?

 You can run server using `uvicorn` directly,